canoo/enterprise-js-workspace/README.md

 In order to run the Buster.js tests in a headless browser install the WebKit headless browser [Phantom.js][11] from http://phantomjs.org

+---

-Now you should be ready to checkout and run the exersices.
+#### Now you should be ready to checkout and run the exersices.

 2.0 Project setup
 -----------------

+Checkout the source code using your git client.

 ```
 git clone https://github.com/canoo/enterprise-js-workspace.git